mkopnsrc/NJIT-Schedule-Planner/README.md

 * AJAX
 * MySQL

-this is just a test commit
+this is just a test commit from local via http